inianantony/git_knowledge/README.md

 `> git add .` or `> git add laptops.txt` & `> git add specifications\` to add files and folders to staging

+# Git objects

+- Blobs
+- Treea
+- Commits
+- Annonated Tags

 # Git's hierarchical storage structure

 `> git log --pretty=oneline` and get the firt commit hash `> git cat-file -p <SHA>` to see the content and details inside the object.
 Note : this command has run in the root folder and not inside the .git\objects folder

+# Storage

+`> git count-objects` will list the total objects in the repository and the disk space used

+# Regular tags

+# Annotated tags

+`> git tag -a mytag -m "This is my first tag"`
+`> git tag`
+`> git cat-file -p mytag`